Essenceia/ITCH/gen/README.md

 # Generator

-As the RTL code for the itch decoder is simple but repetitive it is generated using and xml file outlining the itch message format anf the python script `itch_msg_to_rtl.py`.
+As the RTL code for the itch decoder is simple but repetitive.
+We generate it using and xml file outlining the itch message format and a small script `itch_msg_to_rtl.py`.

+This will generate 3 files :

+`port_list.v` output port list

+`assign_logic.v` assignation logic to identify the itch message corresponding to the flopped mold message
+    and correctly break down all it's filed to drive the module outputs

+`formal.v` system verilog formal assertions to verify behavior of module and perform sanity checks on outputs

 Usage :
 ```